Content Writer at SocialBee

 12. There are differences in the Discover tab

 On X, while you can follow accounts and engage with trending topics, there isn’t a similar feature where you can follow different curated feeds like Bluesky.
-Instead, trending topics and personalized suggestions dominate the Discover tab, which is driven more by general engagement and what’s popular across the platform.

 13. Bluesky offers more post interaction customization features